-Financial assets are recognised in the Company's balance sheet when the Company becomes party to the contractual provisions of the instrument.
+Financial assets are recognised in the Company's statement of financial position when the Company becomes party to the contractual provisions of the instrument.

 Financial assets are classified into specified categories.
 The classification depends on the nature and purpose of the financial assets and is determined at the time of recognition.